aly099/Handwrittten_Character_Recognition/README.md

-HANDWRITTEN CHARACTER RECOGNITION:
+# HANDWRITTEN CHARACTER RECOGNITION:

+## DESCRIPTION

+Brief description of your project goes here.

 The Handwritten Character Recognition project is an innovative application of machine learning and deep learning techniques aimed at developing a robust Convolutional Neural Network (CNN) model using TensorFlow and Keras.
 The primary objective of this project is to accurately recognize English alphabets from A-Z in handwritten form.
 By leveraging a comprehensive dataset containing a large number of images of handwritten English alphabets, the project aims to create a powerful model capable of accurately detecting and recognizing characters from input images.

-# Project Name

-## DESCRIPTION

-Brief description of your project goes here.

 ## PREREQUISITES